Martinique New York on Broadway, Curio Collection by Hilton: History

-When the Martinique Hotel was developed at the end of the 19th century, many commercial structures were being developed around Herald Square.
+When the Hotel Martinique was developed at the end of the 19th century, many commercial structures were being developed around Herald Square.
 Manhattan's theater district had begun to shift northward along Broadway, from Union Square and Madison Square to Herald Square and eventually Times Square, during the first decade of the 20th century.
 One block to the east, new department store buildings were quickly being developed on Fifth Avenue.
 Because of growing demand for these theaters and department stores, numerous hotels were developed on Broadway between Madison Square and Times Square during the late 19th and early 20th century, including the Martinique.
 The opening of Pennsylvania Station, Macy's Herald Square, and the Hudson and Manhattan Railroad's 33rd Street Terminal in the 1900s further spurred growth immediately around Herald Square.